What is Apple CarPlay®?

 A new Calendar app

 Want to plan your day ahead as soon as you get into your car?
-Now you can pull up the brand-new Calendar app in CarPlay and see every reminder and appointment that's in your iPhone.
+Now you can pull up the Calendar app in CarPlay and see every reminder and appointment that's in your iPhone.

 Dark and Light Modes